ant-design/ant-design-mini/src/PopoverList/index.en.md

 ### bubble position adaptive

-> `autoAdjustOverflow` Property to automatically adjust the position of the bubble when it is occluded
+> `autoAdjustOverflow` Property to automatically adjust the position of the bubble when it is blocked

 ```xml
 <ant-popover-list